Health, safety and wellbeing

 Your health, safety and wellbeing continues to be at the heart of every decision we make.
 We have been preparing – and continue to do so – for many months and still work closely with the local public health team to monitor the local situation and to respond if necessary.
 We are moving forward with a cautious but positive response, in line with Government guidance.

-Details on how the University is interpreting Government guidance and the measures we have implemented to keep you safe are on our health and safety MyWorkspace site (log-in required).
+Details on how the University is interpreting Government guidance and the measures we have implemented to keep you safe are on our health and safety MyWorkspace site (log-in required) and our health and safety MyWorkspace site (log-in required).
 On these pages you will find:

 - the key principles set down by the University, defining its approach to the next phase of the pandemic